alekece/pebble-pre-builder/README.md

     ...
 ```

-Tap `pebble build` and watch the magic happen in your appinfo.json file.
+Tap `pebble build` and watch the magic happen in your appinfo.json file and `src/generated` folder.

-## Dependencies
+## Installation

 Pebble Pre-Builder use a ruby script to scan your folder and update your appinfo.json.
 If `ppb` doesn't work properly, tap this following lines in a terminal :